vvdanila/django-etl/README.md

 ## Introduction

-The data ingestion is chucked and saved in batched to the database following a wait time between chunks.
+The data ingestion is chunked and saved in batches to the database following a wait time between chunks.

 ## Triggering the data processing